1885-1887 c i

 Arbroath languished in the Second Division until 1959 when they were again promoted and the following season they reached the semi-final stage of the Scottish League Cup.
 Unable to sustain themselves at this higher level, they were relegated in last place that same season.
 History repeated itself in 1968 and 1969 but promotion in 1970 led to a period of relative success, with Arbroath holding their own in the lower reaches of the First Division until the introduction of the Scottish Premier League in 1975, when they wound up in the new First Division (now the second tier).

-When Admiral took over as kit supplier to the club in 1977, a monogram was embroidered onto the shirts.
-This was kept for three seasons before a smart new crest was introduced that revived the portcullis motif seen in the previous century.
-The monogrammed was used between 1989 and 1992.
+A smart new crest was introduced in 1980 that revived the portcullis motif seen in the previous century.
+A monogram was used between 1989 and 1992.

 Relegation to Division Two (third tier) came in 1980 and it would not be until 2001 that they would return to this level.
 Years of frustration followed, with the team finishing rock bottom in 1985 and 1991.